jupyter-server/enterprise_gateway/docs/source/getting-started.md

 * [Enabling IBM Spectrum Conductor Support](getting-started-conductor.html)

 ### Starting Enterprise Gateway
 Very few arguments are necessary to minimally start Enterprise Gateway.
-The following command could be considered a minimal command:
+The following command could be considered a minimal command and essentially provides functionality equal to Jupyter Kernel Gateway:

 ```bash
 jupyter enterprisegateway --ip=0.0.0.0 --port_retries=0
 ```

 where `--ip=0.0.0.0` exposes Enterprise Gateway on the public network and `--port_retries=0` ensures that a single instance will be started.

+_Please note that the ability to target resource-managed clusters (and use remote kernels) will require additional configuration settings depending on the resource manager.
+For additional information see the appropriate "Enabling ...
+Support" section listed above._

 We recommend starting Enterprise Gateway as a background task.
 As a result, you might find it best to create a start script to maintain options, file redirection, etc.

 The following script starts Enterprise Gateway with `DEBUG` tracing enabled (default is `INFO`) and idle kernel culling for any kernels idle for 12 hours where idle check intervals occur every minute.
 The Enterprise Gateway log can then be monitored via `tail -F enterprise_gateway.log` and it can be stopped via `kill $(cat enterprise_gateway.pid)`

 ```bash
 #!/bin/bash